 Four Embassies Work To Help Paul Whelan, Charged With Spying In Russia

-Four countries' embassies are trying to help ex-U.S. Marine Paul Whelan as he faces espionage charges in Moscow.
-In addition to being an American citizen, Whelan has citizenship in the U.K. and Ireland, and he also has ties to Canada, where he was born.
+Embassies of four countries' embassies are trying to assist ex-U.S. Marine Paul Whelan as he faces espionage charges in Moscow.
+Whelan is a U.S. citizen who also holds citizenship in the U.K. and Ireland and has ties to Canada, where he was born.

-If convicted, Whelan could face up to 20 years in prison.
-At least three countries have confirmed that they've requested consular access to Whelan — in addition go the U.S., both Britain and Ireland say they're working to support him in jail and ensure his rights are respected.
+If convicted, he could face up to 20 years in prison.
+At least three countries have confirmed that they've requested consular access to Whelan: The U.S., Britain and Ireland say they're working to support him in detention and ensure his rights are respected.

-"British Foreign Secretary Jeremy Hunt said he was extremely worried about Whelan and that the United Kingdom needed to see the case" against him, NPR's Frank Langfitt reports.
+"British Foreign Secretary Jeremy Hunt said he was extremely worried about Whelan and that the United Kingdom needed to see the case" against him, NPR's Frank Langfitt reports from London.

 It's believed that Whelan also has a Canadian passport.
 Canada's CBC News says that while it has not gotten direct confirmation of his citizenship, it has received a statement from the government's Global Affairs Canada stating, "Consular officials are aware that a Canadian citizen has been arrested in Russia.
 Due to the provisions of the Privacy Act, no further information can be disclosed."